TryFailTryAgain/Full-Stack-AI-Content-Generator-Discord-Bot/README.md

-# Full Stack AI Meme Generator In A Discord Bot
+# Full Stack AI Meme/Story Generator In A Discord Bot

-#### Allows you to automatically generate meme images from start to finish using AI within Discord.
+#### Allows you to automatically generate meme images, and ad-lib stories to fill in, from start to finish using AI within Discord.
 It will generate the text for the meme (optionally based on a user-provided concept), create a related image, and combine the two into a final image file before posting it to the Discord server the /command called it from.
 ----------------------
 <p align="center"><img src="https://github.com/TryFailTryAgain/Full-Stack-AI-Meme-Generator-Discord-Bot/blob/main/assets/example.png" width=35%> <img src="https://github.com/TryFailTryAgain/Full-Stack-AI-Meme-Generator-Discord-Bot/blob/main/assets/example2.png" width=35%></p>

 ## Features
+- NEW FUNCTIONALITY: Create an AI generated ad-lib story that you fill in
 - Uses OpenAI's GPT-4 to generate the text and image prompt for the meme.
 - Automatically sends image prompt request to an AI image generator of choice, then combines the text and image
 - Allows customization of the meme generation process through various settings.